milvus-io/milvus_cli/README.md

 Options:
   -c, --collection TEXT  The name of collection to be imported.
-  -p, --partition TEXT   The partition name which the data will be inserted
+  -p, --partition TEXT   [Optional] - The partition name which the data will
-                         to, if partition name is not passed, then the data will be inserted to “_default” partition.
+                         be inserted to, if partition name is not passed, then the data will be inserted to “_default” partition.
-  -t, --timeout FLOAT    An optional duration of time in seconds to allow for
+  -t, --timeout FLOAT    [Optional] - An optional duration of time in seconds
-                         the RPC.
+                         to allow for the RPC.
 If timeout is set to None, the client keeps waiting until the server responds or an error occurs.
   --help                 Show this message and exit.
 ```